blelump/backend_interview/README.md

 Don't be neither too generic nor too specific – don't polish it too much, but also keep focus on the code as well  – your final product should be „just enough”.
 * if you don't feel prepared for the job, either get familiar with languages/technologies you'd consider useful here, or let us know you're not ready for it;
-* we'll notice if you've worked on it a week instead of a few hours – don't do more than it's specified in the requirements;
+* we'll notice if you've worked on it a week instead of a several hours – don't do more than it's specified in the requirements;

 Your work should be available via GitHub as a public repository, commit often[2].